sofiakbergstrom/BB2490/project_diary.md

 Guillermo teached me how to add pic to the diary.
 I will add some that I wanted to upload last week.
 I can't connect to csc where my txt-file is located with the data for project 2.
 I will try again later today.
 The connection started to work and I have copied the files I needed.
 But now I can't connect to Uppmax...
+I read the article for seminar 3 about poster presentation and looked at some scientific poster examples.
+I think we should have text boxes in one color and a thinner box in another color behinde those with the subtitles Method, Results, Conclusion and so on.
+I also think we should have a special box that are easily seen with our research question.

 ## 2015-03-08
 I managed to access our folder in Uppmax today, I do not know why it didn't work the other day.